sdss/observesim/docs/sphinx/index.rst

 in memory.
 The methods for Fields and Observations will ideally not change much when that change is made.

+The "results" passed around in the scheduler and the simulator is a simple dictionary.
+I'm not sure how this should evolve so was keeping it simple for now.

 None of this yet incorporates any functionality associated with assigning targets to fields.